dnsimple/dnsimple-support/content/articles/add-ns-records-for-subdomain.md

 ---
+meta: How to delegate a subdomain from a domain registered to custom name servers.
 title: Adding NS Records for a Subdomain
 excerpt: How to delegate a subdomain from a domain registered to custom name servers.
 categories: